rnestler/sps-speaker-notes/day-2/speaker-notes-8.md

 ## Biography

 I am currently a Staff Data Scientist at Wrike, where I work on enabling new generative AI features in production.
-Previously, I led custom enterprise solution development for visual search and built multi-modal retrieval systems.
-I also help maintain MTEB in my spare time.
+I also help maintain MTEB and organize PyData Tallinn in my spare time.
 My background is in Aerospace Engineering and Machine Learning and I hold undergraduate and graduate degrees from the University of Toronto.

 ## Abstract